maya-leblanc/maya-leblanc.github.io/_projects/project_aura.md

 ---

-*Project AURA was developed independently and referenced at the Bay Area Science and Engineering Fair (BASEF), 2023.
-Motor control code (Python and Arduino) for the finger actuation subsystem was written by Jordan LeBlanc.*
+*Project AURA was developed independently.
+Motor control code (Python and Arduino) for the finger actuation subsystem was originally written by Jordan LeBlanc, but modified independently.